Rosh Hashanah

 WHAT TO EXPECT

-Celebrate the sweetness of gathering in community, as we welcome the new year with services that are joyful, filled with music and time for prayer that will recalibrate you for the year to come.
-Services will be both in-person and virtual, unless otherwise indicated.
+Celebrate the sweetness of coming together in community as we welcome the new year with joyful services, rich with music and meaningful prayer to help you recalibrate for the year ahead.
+Unless otherwise noted, all services will be offered both in person and online.

 IMPORTANT RITUALS